spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 {% info_block infoBox "Info" %}

 Default Spryker setup supports Algolia personalization only with YVES frontend.
-If you plan to use it with customer headless frontend or mobile application follow [this guide](#todo)
+If your plan is Algolia personalization usage in headless frontend or mobile application follow [this guide](#todo)

 {% endinfo_block %}

 ## Prerequisites

-Your shop already has [integrated](/docs/pbc/all/search/{{page.version}}/base-shop/third-party-integrations/algolia/integrate-algolia.html) and [configured](/docs/pbc/all/search/{{page.version}}/base-shop/third-party-integrations/algolia/integrate-algolia.html) ACP Algolia App and your Algolia search indexes have some products.
+Your shop already has [integrated](/docs/pbc/all/search/{{page.version}}/base-shop/third-party-integrations/algolia/integrate-algolia.html) and [configured](/docs/pbc/all/search/{{page.version}}/base-shop/third-party-integrations/algolia/configure-algolia.html) ACP Algolia App and your Algolia search indexes have products.

 ## Update Spryker Shop